Hail to the King Amp Settings

 Get This Tone on Your Gear

-Adapt the "Hail to the King" tone by Avenged Sevenfold to your specific amp, guitar, and pedals.
+Get the "Hail to the King" tone by Avenged Sevenfold dialed in for your amp, guitar, and pedals.

 Related Tones